-"I don't like to do something without talking to someone about it," Steve King said.
+"I don't like to do something without talking to someone about it," Steve King, 77, said.

-King is a 77-year-old who started woodworking in 1992, and he used to make boxes for flagpoles.
+King istarted woodworking in 1992, and used to make boxes for flagpoles.

 King used the chop saw, a tool that he says is difficult to use, with Shreve's help to create mini book libraries in the Lions Park and the Pomona Library.